gwappa/amorphys/docs/source/core/signal.rst

     .. py:attribute:: role

-        a required ``string`` property referring to what role it plays in the context of this physiology experiment, as it is inherited from :py:class:`Quality`.
+        a required ``string`` property referring to what role it plays in the context of this physiology experiment, as it is inherited from :py:class:`Signal`.

-    .. py:attribute:: dimension
+    .. py:attribute:: quality

-        a required ``string`` property describing the physical dimension that this signal is supposed to reflect, as it is inherited from :py:class:`Quality`.
+        a required ``string`` property describing the physical quality that this signal is supposed to reflect, as it is inherited from :py:class:`Signal`.

     .. py:attribute:: generated-by

-        a required property indicating what spatial existence generates/emits this signal, as it is inherited from :py:class:`Quality`.
+        a required property indicating what spatial existence generates/emits this signal, as it is inherited from :py:class:`Signal`.

     .. py:attribute:: monitored-by

-        a required property indicating what spatial existence monitors/reads this signal, as it is inherited from :py:class:`Quality`.
+        a required property indicating what spatial existence monitors/reads this signal, as it is inherited from :py:class:`Signal`.

     .. py:attribute:: values

-        a required ``object`` property to describe what algebraic values this signal must hold, as it is inherited from :py:class:`Quality`.
+        a required ``object`` property to describe what algebraic values this signal must hold, as it is inherited from :py:class:`Signal`.

     .. py:attribute:: reference